 - I am proud of my business.

-I’m not saying that anyone can avoid all of this trial-and-error when building a handmade business.
+I’m not saying that anyone can avoid all of this trial-and-error when building a creative business.
 In fact, I think it’s probably necessary.
 I am saying, though, you shouldn’t have to go at it alone.

 I love to see makers succeed (especially the makers who work as hard as I do!)
 And if you’ve ever had the *JOY* of having a booth next to mine at a craft show all weekend, you know that I enthusiastically want to help you with your online business. (“Hi, I’m Elissa, and this weekend, we’re going to open your Etsy store, create a marketing plan, develop systems for running a profitable online business, and defeat self-doubt!
 YAY!)

-I am passionate about learning everything there is to know about building a handmade business, and I’d like to share what I’ve learned with you.
+I am passionate about learning everything there is to know about building a creative business, and I’d like to share what I’ve learned with you.
 I research extensively before I publish, and I attempt to break it down in a way that makes sense.
 (Did I mention that I am a public school teacher by day?)

 So let’s get started.
 I can’t wait to see the business you build.